 Many lenders offer a variety of terms for jumbo loans, ranging from 15 to 30 years, and with both fixed and adjustable-rate options.
 This provides borrowers with the flexibility to choose a term that fits their financial situation and future plans.

 Homeowners with existing jumbo loans may have opportunities for a loan refinance, potentially benefiting from lower interest rates, cashing out equity, or changing the loan terms.

 Jumbo loans are not limited to primary residences.
 While primarily used for luxury homes, many lenders offer jumbo loans for diverse property types, including second homes, vacation properties, or investment properties.

 Jumbo Loan Requirements

-Due to their nature, jumbo home loans have a more rigorous mortgage calculator and conditions.
+Due to their nature, jumbo home loans have a more rigorous mortgage standards and requirements.

 Jumbo loan limit

 The Federal Housing Finance Agency sets the limit for a conforming loan to $726,200, with a few exceptions like Hawaii and Alaska, as well as some designated areas where the limit stands at $1,089,300.